ConsumerDataStandardsAustralia/infosec/README.md

 This repository will be used to seek feedback from working groups, share drafts and proposals and review standards as they develop.
 Feedback on proposed decisions by the Data Standards Body will be collated and presented to the Chair, who has decision-making authority in relation to the Standards.

 For more information, contact cdr-data61@csiro.au.
-Further updates will be added to this page as the Consumer Data Standards work gets underway.
+Further updates will be added to this page as the Consumer Data InfoSec Profile work gets underway.

 The current draft standard that is being added to as decisions are made can be found [here](https://consumerdatastandardsaustralia.github.io/infosec/).